Bardeen Black Holes in the Regularized $4D$ Einstein--Gauss--Bonnet Gravity

-We made a detailed analysis of Gibbs free energy $F_+$ and heat capacity $C_+$ to check the thermodynamical stability of the black holes.
-We found out that Bardeen black holes in $4D$ EGB gravity are globally thermodynamical unstable as the Gibb's free energy is always positive.
+We made a detailed analysis of Helmholtz free energy $F_+$ and heat capacity $C_+$ to check the thermodynamical stability of the black holes.
+We found that Bardeen black holes in $4D$ EGB gravity are globally thermodynamically unstable as Helmholtz's free energy is always positive.
 While analyzing the local thermodynamical stability through specific heat $C_+$, we found that there exists a critical value of horizon radius $r_+^{c}$ at which black holes show second-order phase transition with diverging specific heat.
 The black holes with $r_+<r_+^{c}$ are locally stable with $C_+>0$, whereas the black holes with $r_+>r_+^c$ having negative specific heat are locally unstable.

 Further, considering the AdS background for these $4D$ EGB Bardeen black holes may lead to exciting phenomena, like, phase structure, particle production rates, greybody factor, and critical phenomena.
 The possibility of further generalizing these results to $4D$ Lovelock gravity is an interesting problem for the future.
 Such investigations now have a clear astrophysical relevance; they can be fascinating from a future~perspective.